cs357/textbook/notes/optimization.md

 ## Criteria for N-D Local Minima

-n the case of n-dimensional optimization, we need to find the minima of a continuous and smooth function $$f:\;\mathbb{R^n} \to \mathbb{R}$$.
+In the case of n-dimensional optimization, we need to find the minima of a continuous and smooth function $$f:\;\mathbb{R^n} \to \mathbb{R}$$.
 We can tell if a point $$x^* \in S$$ is a local minimum by considering the values of the gradients and Hessians.
 Notice that N-D gradient is equivalent to 1-D derivative, and the Hessian matrix has following properties at points of zero gradient:

 <table class="table">
   <thead>